RoboSharkFall/Will/content/authors/admin/_index.md

     url: https://www.nus.edu.sg/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Robotics, Mechanical design and Machine learning.
+bio: My research interests include Robotics, Mechanisms and Machine learning.

 # Interests to show in About widget
 #interests: